-Section~\ref{sec:equivariant-K-theory} is a leisurely review of equivariant K-theory, both the ordinary and the critical kind.
+We begin in \S\ref{sec:equivariant-K-theory} with a leisurely review of equivariant K-theory, both the ordinary and the critical kind.
 In \S\ref{sec:K-theory}, we fix some notation and provide some tools for equivariant K-theory in general.
-We explain (\S\ref{sec:dg-stuff}) why K-theory does not distinguish between dg-schemes and their classical truncations.
+In particular we review (\S\ref{sec:virtual-localization}) virtual localization in the language of dg-schemes.
 In \S\ref{sec:critical-K-theory}, we define critical K-theory as the K-group of a specific singularity category, and explain its presentation using matrix factorizations (Theorem~\ref{thm:Dcrit-as-matrix-factorizations}) as well as its dimensional reduction theorem (Theorem~\ref{thm:dimensional-reduction}) which at the level of derived categories involves dg-schemes.
 As a fairly representative example, we compute $K_\sT^{\crit}(\bC^2, xy)$.

-Section~\ref{sec:braided-coVA} is about (braided) multiplicative vertex coalgebras and our geometric construction of them.
-In \S\ref{sec:braided-coVA-theory}, we give the general definition and explain why it is the categorical dual of multiplicative vertex {\it algebras}.
+Section~\ref{sec:braided-coVA} is about multiplicative vertex coalgebras and our geometric construction of them.
+In \S\ref{sec:braided-coVA-theory}, we give and motivate the general definition, and explain why it is categorically dual to multiplicative vertex {\it algebras}.
 In \S\ref{sec:quiver-coVA}, we set up moduli stacks $\fM$ of quiver representations for a quiver $Q$, its doubling $Q^{\doub}$ and its tripling $Q^{\trip}$, and make $K_\sT(\fM)$ into multiplicative vertex coalgebras (Theorem~\ref{thm:coVA-construction-general}).
 In \S\ref{sec:preprojective-coVA}, we do the same for the preprojective stack $T^*\fM_Q$ via the critical K-theory of $\fM_{Q^{\trip}}$ (Theorem~\ref{thm:coVA-construction-preprojective}).
-Some mild localization is necessary here to preserve the K\"unneth property.
+Some localization is necessary here to preserve the K\"unneth property.